 You will probably hear these excuses when reviewing grades with your student; they might be accurate, but sometimes they are not.
 Be supportive without challenging your student's honesty.
 Encourage your student to turn in the work or retake a test.
 Remind your student of ongoing missing assignments.
-The comment 'Missing' on the Grading Task Summary will result in a grade of '0' unless the work is submitted and accepted by the teacher.
+In Schoology a missing assignment is reflected with a grade of 49%.

 Tips for interpreting grades

-A grade of "0" probably indicates a missing assignment and not a final grade of zero.
+A grade of "49%" probably indicates a missing assignment and not a final grade.
 Sometimes, but not always, the notification "missing assignment" will appear in red next to the grade.

 Note the weight of a grading category.
 Help your student focus on the assignments with the greater weights.
 (Not all teachers weigh assignments.)